neil-agrawal1/meta-analysis-webscraper/README.md

 You don't need scraperAPI to scrape CrossRef or PubMed

 You will also need a VPN to run the program successfully.
-(Check if program needs VPN to run pubmed and cross ref data)

 ## Scripts